Ni’Ja Whitson | The NWA Project: Oba Qween Baba King Baba

 An iteration of this work was presented during Dancing Platform Praying Grounds: Blackness, Churches, and Downtown Dance (Platform 2018) curated by Reggie Wilson.

 On Saturday, March 23 at 7pm, there will be a free preview showing of Oba Qween Baba King Baba for QTPOC (Queer and Trans People of Color) identified people.
-Please write to email@example.com
+Please RSVP to email@example.com by 5pm on March 22.